s130218/-Transaction-Management-AspNetCore-MVC-WebApi/README.md

 **Features**

-- Transaction statuses include Success, Failed, and Pending.
+- Transaction status include Success, Failed, and Pending.
 - Handles scenarios like connection timeout and connection refused:
 - Timeout: Status set to Pending (saved in Transaction table only).
 - Connection Refused: Status set to Failed.